Antonio da Sangallo the Younger: Early life and apprenticeship

 Sangallo was born Antonio Cordiani in Florence, the son of Bartolomeo Piccioni.
 His grandfather Francesco Giamberti was a woodworker, and his uncles Giuliano and Antonio da Sangallo were noted architects of the time.
-Vasari writes that the young Sangallo followed his uncles to Rome in order to pursue a career in architecture; he ended up taking the name ″Sangallo″ in their tracks.
-Instead of becoming an apprentice to an artist, as was the common path toward becoming an architect, Sangallo apprenticed to a carpenter; nevertheless he quickly became an apprentice under Donato Bramante.
+Despite his family ties, Cordiani spent his early life in poverty, resulting from the political and religious turmoil of the fifteenth century.
+At around age twenty, in 1503, young Cordiani followed his uncles to Rome in order to pursue a career in architecture; he ended up taking the name ″Sangallo″ and then becomes known as Antonio da Sangallo (the younger).
+Instead of becoming an apprentice to an artist, his apprenticeship consisted of doing carpentry work.
+After about three years, he began working with Donato Bramante in 1506.

-As an assistant to Bramante, Sangallo prepared a number of sketches due to the disability of his master and was recognized for his talent and attention to detail as a draftsman.
-Due to his success, Bramante gave Sangallo a number of projects to complete with no more than an outline of the design and motifs.
-Eventually, Sangallo was put in charge of the Passetto di Borgo between the Papal apartments and the Castel Sant'Angelo.
+As an assistant to Bramante, Sangallo prepared a number of sketches due to the disability of his master.
+Bramante valued Sangallo as a draftsman and allowed Sangallo to do the design work for some of his minor projects.
+Due to his success, Sangallo was eventually put in charge of the Passetto di Borgo between the Papal apartments and the Castel Sant'Angelo.
 That particular project was left unfinished, but it left Sangallo with a working reputation as an architect.